You have to try this bourbon chicken — the sauce is over the top delicious! Everyone just raves about it!

 How long it takes: 35 minutes

 Equipment you’ll need: Large skillet, mixing bowls, whisk

 Bourbon chicken is one of my favorite take-out style dishes but this easy recipe is so much better than the mall food court or any restaurant.
 With a tangy, lip-smacking bourbon flavored barbecue sauce, bourbon chicken packs a serious flavor punch!

 Named after Bourbon Street in New Orleans, bourbon chicken has Creole and Asian influences.
 It’s easy to make and you’ll find yourself wondering how you lived without this recipe.
 I can’t wait for you all to try it!

 About this recipe

 Bourbon chicken is really easy to prepare.
 It’s perfect for weeknight dinners and it’s also a great choice when you’ve invited guests for dinner.
 It’s so boldly flavorful that simple sides are all that’s needed.
 I like steamed jasmine rice and crisp tender roasted broccoli.
 Roasted sweet potatoes are a great side, too.

-I’ll run you through the recipe here and give you a few extra tips but as always, the printable recipe with complete directions can be found at the end of this post.
+I’ll run you through the recipe here and give you a few extra tips but as always, the printable recipe with complete instructions, measurements, and nutrition information can be found near the end of this post.

 - Boneless Skinless Chicken Breasts: If you prefer dark meat, boneless skinless chicken thighs can be substituted.